 - Telephone: All teachers and staff are available to speak with parents by telephone when needed.
 Parents will be provided with all relevant school phone numbers.

-- Class Lists: Each family has access to the private, password protected Shutterfly online account which contacts the class list with the names and contact information of The Tree House students and their families.
+- Class Lists: Each family has access to the private roster which contacts the class list with the names and contact information of The Tree House students and their families.
 In the event that a new student is added or a student leaves the school, it will be revised online immediately.

 - Conferences: Parents may sign up for one-on-one conferences with their child’s teachers to discuss developmental progress and set individual goals.
 Conferences will be offered in the first semester and again in the second semester.

-- Parent Questions, Suggestions and Concerns: We encourage parents to discuss any questions or concerns they may have with their child’s teachers and the school director.
+- Parent Questions, Suggestions and Concerns: We encourage parents to discuss any questions or concerns they may have with their child’s teachers and the Head of School.
 We do ask parents to reserve discussion of more detailed matters for after school hours, so that the teachers may ensure the safety of the children during class time and offer their full attention to parent concerns.
-We encourage parents to share any relevant information concerning their child that will help teachers to better meet that child’s needs, such as major changes in a family situation or recent changes in the child’s behavior or disposition.
+We encourage parents to share any relevant information concerning their child that will help teachers better meet that child’s needs, such as changes in a family situation or recent changes in the child’s behavior or disposition.
 We welcome parents to check on their child at any time during the school day.